cj4397/Slack-ap/README.md

 ## Features

 - user authentication
----> no email verification
+---> no email verification (any email that has a "@" as a word separator and ending with ".com")
 - User profile
-- Sending/Receining message to/from a user and saving the conversation in a private channel
+- Sending/Receiving message to/from a user and saving the conversation in a private channel
 - User can see online friends
+- Can create group
--
+- User have Notification system

 ## Deployment